Darwinism refuted by adverse selection experiments

 to my feeling for language, my statement

-"The experiment of Agar's group is more convincing than the
+experiment of Agar's group is more convincing

-one of Crew, because they took fewer precautions to prevent
+one of Crew, because they took fewer

 undesired results."

-makes sense.
+sense.
 Agar's experiment is more convincing than Crew's,

 because Crew tried more to bias the results.